iamaanahmad/gaza-aid-trust/README.md

 ## Future Roadmap

 This prototype lays a strong foundation.
 Future enhancements could include:
--   **Secure User Authentication**: Implementing phone number-based authentication to verify reporters and donors.
+-   **Secure User Authentication**: Implementing phone number-based authentication for medics to verify identity.
--   **End-to-End Encrypted Chat**: A secure communication channel between aid donors and recipients.
+-   **End-to-End Encrypted Chat**: A secure communication channel between medics and donors.
--   **Supply Chain Integration**: Partnering with on-the-ground NGOs to track aid delivery from pledge to fulfillment.
+-   **Supply Chain Integration**: Partnering with on-the-ground NGOs to track medical aid delivery from pledge to fulfillment.
 -   **Expanded AI Capabilities**: Using AI to detect duplicate alerts, analyze satellite imagery for damage assessment, and predict areas of greatest need.
 -   **Wider Language Support**: Adding more languages spoken by international aid workers.